nyxb/contribute/README.md

 This section is for maintainers with write access, or if you want to maintain your own forks.

-### 🔧 Update Dependencies
+### Update Dependencies

 Keeping dependencies up-to-date is one of the important aspects to keep projects alive and getting latest bug fixes on time.
 We recommend to update dependencies in weekly or bi-weekly intervals.

-We use [`freshdeps`](https://github.com/nyxblabs/freshdeps) to update the dependencies manually most of the time.
+We use [`taze`](https://github.com/antfu/taze) to update the dependencies manually most of the time.
 As deps updating bots like [Dependabot](https://github.com/dependabot) or [Renovate](https://renovatebot.com/) could be a bit annoying when you have a lot projects.

-With `freshdeps`, you can run `freshdeps major -Ir` to check and select the versions to update interactive. `-I` stands for `--interactive`, `-r` stands for `--recursive` for monorepo.
+With `taze`, you can run `taze major -Ir` to check and select the versions to update interactive. `-I` stands for `--interactive`, `-r` stands for `--recursive` for monorepo.

 After bumpping, we install them, runing build and test to verify nothing breaks before pushing to main.

-### 🚀 Releasing
+### Releasing

 Before you do, make sure you have lastest git commit from upstream and all CI passes.

-For most of the time, we do `nyxr release`.
+For most of the time, we do `nr release`.
 It will prompts a list for the target version you want to release.
-After select, it will bump your package.json and commit the changes with git tag, powered by [`monoflow`](https://github.com/nyxblabs/monoflow).
+After select, it will bump your package.json and commit the changes with git tag, powered by [`bumpp`](https://github.com/antfu/bumpp).

 There are two kinds of publishing setup, either of them are done by `nyxr release` already.